codingmoding/coding/_posts/2016-10-18-second-post.md

 layout: post
 author: Nuruddin
 tags: creat asjdad
-category: good
+category: ""
 theme: blood
-trans: cube
+trans: concave
 visualworkflow: true
 published: true
 title: Second Post
 ---

-> We loved with a love that was more than love
+{{ page.horizontal }}> We loved with a love that was more than love asdasdas